coupergateway/couper/docs/website/content/2.configuration/4.block/backend_tls.md

   },
   {
     "default": "",
     "description": "Private part of the client certificate in DER or PEM format.
-Required to complete a mTLS handshake.", "name": "client_private_key",
+Required to complete an mTLS handshake.", "name": "client_private_key",
     "type": "string"
   },
   {
     "default": "",
     "description": "Private part of the client certificate file in DER or PEM format.
-Required to complete a mTLS handshake.", "name": "client_private_key_file",
+Required to complete an mTLS handshake.", "name": "client_private_key_file",
     "type": "string"
   },